 - Identify key points of focus for advocacy

-The VCCRT is undergoing a strategic planning process during 2022 to align its efforts with the National Colorectal Cancer Roundtable and the burden of colorectal cancer in the Commonwealth.
+The VCCRT developed a strategic plan in 2022 to align its efforts with the National Colorectal Cancer Roundtable and the burden of colorectal cancer in the Commonwealth.

 Upcoming Events